 4.8.2.
 Although the two sensors collect data from different parts of the examinee's upper torso, the data they obtain often mirrors each other.
-However, because some examinees are either predominately thoracic or abdominal breathers and because those two areas of the body are subject to different nerve (i.e., intercostals and phrenic) innervations, we are able to capture any differentiation should it occur by using two sensors.
+However, because some examinees are either predominately thoracic or abdominal breathers and because those two areas of the body are subject to different (i.e., intercostals and phrenic) innervations, we are able to capture any differentiation should it occur by using two sensors.

 4.8.2.1.
 Place one sensor over the examinee's upper chest (thoracic area) and the other over the diaphragm.
-Be sure you obtain adequate separation between sensor placement.
+Be sure to obtain adequate separation between sensor placements.

 4.9.
-Obtain a waveform or tracing amplitude of between one-half inch and one-inch (threequarter inch is ideal), irrespective of grid setting, prior to going into actual operation.
+Prior to going into operation, obtain a waveform or tracing amplitude of between onehalf inch and one-inch (three- quarter inch is ideal), irrespective of grid setting.

 4.10.
 Respiration Line Length (RLL).
-Howard Timm (1981) is credited with advancing the concept of RLL.
+Howard Timm (1982) is credited with advancing the concept of RLL.
 Respiration line length refers to the linear measurement of a waveform over a specified period of time.
 It is the primary diagnostic measure used in evaluation of the respiration waveform.
-DoDPI adopted the RLL concept with some modifications to the manner in which Timm and others (Kircher et al, 1988) employed it.
+In 2001, NCCA adopted the RLL concept with some modifications to the manner in which Timm and others (Kircher et al, 1988) employed it.
 Krapohl (2001) states that the use of RLL reduces reliance on signature and pattern recognition.
 Moreover, it provides an objective means of evaluation because all respiration waveforms share one commonality-a line length